Schedule Strategy Call →

 Poor Mobile Experience: Ensure your website is mobile-friendly, as Google prioritizes mobile-first indexing.
 Steering clear of these pitfalls helps maintain both user trust and algorithmic favor.

-Regular audits help identify outdated information, broken links, and areas for improvement in structure and readability.
+Yes, regular audits help identify outdated information, broken links, and areas for improvement in structure and readability.
 By updating and refining your content based on current best practices and performance metrics, you can ensure it remains relevant and aligned with Google’s evolving algorithms—thereby boosting the likelihood of being featured in AI Overviews.

 How useful was this content?